c4s4/cheeseshop/README.md

     $ go get github.com/mitchellh/gox
     $ gox -build-toolchain

-Then you can use the make file to build the binary version for your platform:
+Then you can use the makefile to build the binary version for your platform:

     $ make build